 Over the last 4 decades, Performance Space New York (formerly Performance Space 122) has been propelling cultural, theoretical, and political discourse forward.
 Founded in 1980, Performance Space became a haven for many queer and radical voices shut out by a repressive, monocultural mainstream and conservative government whose neglect exacerbated the emerging AIDS epidemic’s devastation.
 Carrying forward the multitudinous visions of these artists who wielded the political momentum of self-expression amidst the intensifying American culture wars, Performance Space is one of the birthplaces of contemporary performance as it is known today.
 Together with our artists and communities, we have been presenting interdisciplinary works that dissolve the borders of performance art, dance, theater, music, visual art, poetry and prose, ritual, nightlife, food, film, and technology.
 We are committed to centering those who have been historically excluded from spaces like ours.

-Welcome to the first part of a year-long reflection on the political potency of healing and the role performance plays in it.
+Join us as we continue a year-long reflection on the political potency of healing ourselves and the role performance plays in it.
 More

 A guest-curated program that creates space for the exploration of ideas free from expectations.
 More